tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 as-found-and-as-left (what the configuration was before, what it is after).
 For protection relay settings, the as-left record explicitly lists each setting value.

-Unauthorised configuration changes would appear as changes not listed in the work order, or changes that are more extensive than authorised.
+Unauthorised configuration changes are changes not listed in the work order, or ones that are more extensive than authorised.
 If the work order authorises changing the overcurrent threshold on one relay, but as-left records show thresholds were changed on five relays, unauthorised changes occurred.
 If the work order authorises no configuration changes (pure hardware maintenance), but the as-left record shows relay settings were changed,